langchain-ai/langchainjs/libs/langchain-mixedbread-ai/README.md

 ## Authentication

-To use this package, you need a mixedbread ai API key.
-You can obtain your API key by signing up at [mixedbread ai](https://mixedbread.ai).
+To use this package, you need a Mixedbread AI API key.
+You can obtain your API key by signing up at [Mixedbread AI](https://mixedbread.ai).

-Either set the `MXBAI_API_KEY` environment variable to your mixedbread ai API key, or pass it as the `apiKey` option to the constructor of the class you are using.
+Either set the `MXBAI_API_KEY` environment variable to your Mixedbread AI API key, or pass it as the `apiKey` option to the constructor of the class you are using.

 ## Embeddings

-This package provides access to the different embedding models provided by the mixedbread ai API, such as the "mixedbread-ai/mxbai-embed-large-v1" model.
+This package provides access to the different embedding models provided by the Mixedbread AI API, such as the "mixedbread-ai/mxbai-embed-large-v1" model.

 Learn more: [Embeddings API](https://mixedbread.ai/docs/embeddings)